Skip navigation

 2. The hazard assessment and the identified controls are available and communicated to all participants and other relevant personnel (such as the approver of work).

 3. All related hazards and incidents are reported immediately as per the WHS incident management procedure.
-It is advised that any work away from a University campus or facility is undertaken in groups of two or more persons where practicable.
+It is advised that any work away from a University campus or facility is undertaken in groups of two or more persons where practicable, unless a risk assessment deems otherwise.

 5. Staff members undertaking work away from campus are required to follow the same processes for notifying of absences (e.g. sick leave, carer’s leave) through HORUS that apply to all staff.